 No. If a class is offered, a student must take the class locally unless there is a schedule conflict or other extenuating circumstance.
 Approval for enrollment is required by the virtual high school principal.

 DVHS courses are customized, standards-based courses specifically designed to meet all DoDEA diploma options.
 DVHS courses are consistent with these curriculum standards, delivery of instruction, and performance expectations for DoDEA high school courses.

 The intent of DVHS is to expand access to education and provide curricular options similar to programs delivered within local DoDEA schools.
 DVHS courses will address the same standards, performance expectations, and provide advantages of creating a systemic approach to curriculum and instruction that also has the benefit of brick and mortar instruction.

 DVHS operates from three hubs to accommodate worldwide delivery to the students it will serve.
-The hubs are located in Wiesbaden, Germany; Okinawa, Japan; and Quantico Marine Corps Base, Virginia.
-These locations, within different time zones, allow for synchronous interaction to support online learning.
+The hubs are located in Sembach, Germany; Okinawa, Japan; and Quantico Marine Corps Base, Virginia.
+These locations, within different time zones, allow for real time interaction to support online learning.

 To be successful in DVHS, students must be more proactive than they would be in brick and mortar classrooms.
 The virtual environment encourages students to be self-starters but also provides assistance from teachers, local facilitators, and technical support technicians.

 DVHS students are required to complete a student orientation that is intended to introduce prospective students to online learning opportunities offered through DVHS.
 The goal of the orientation is to increase student readiness and self-confidence while enrolled in a virtual learning program.